JerloPH/HomeCinema/README_TODO.md

 ## Priority ListView

 - Scrape Anime info from Anilist/MyAnimeList
-- Add folders as series into the App.
+- Add folders as series into the App. *Done*.

 ## Features:
 - General